Pasni (city): Population

+Climate

+Pasni experiences a hot desert climate (Köppen climate classification: BWh), which is characterized by long, extremely hot summers and short, mild winters.
+This classification indicates a region with very low annual precipitation and consistently high temperatures.
+Located on the coast of the Arabian Sea, Pasni benefits from some maritime influence that helps moderate extreme heat compared to inland desert areas.

+During summer months, especially from May to July, daytime temperatures commonly reach around 34 °C (93 °F), while winter nights in January typically remain above 18 °C (64.4 °F).
+The city receives minimal rainfall, averaging around 98 mm (3.9 in) annually, mostly from western disturbances in winter.

 Facilities

 The city houses a modern fish harbour and Port of Pasni, with fishing being the main occupation of the city dwellers.
 Frozen catch is also sent to Turbat and Karachi for sale in the larger markets.

 Pasni Airport is shared by Pakistan Air Force (PAF), Pakistan Navy and civil aviation.
 PAF as well as PN-Aviation operational facilities are housed nearby.
 Daily commercial flights link the town with Karachi.

-In 2008, the government approved the construction of Shadi Kaur storage dam 50 km north of Pasni, which was inaugurated in September 2017 and is expected to alleviate some of the water deficiency of the region.
+In 2008, the government approved the construction of Shadi Kawr storage dam 50 km north of Pasni, which was inaugurated in September 2017 and is expected to alleviate some of the water deficiency of the region.

 History

 Other than being a small fishing village, the city does not figure much in history.
-Alexander the Great is said to have stopped at Pasni (called 'Cysa' in Arrian's treatise Indica) while unsuccessfully trying to rendezvous with his admiral, Nearchus, during a disastrous exodus via Makran after the Indian Campaign (325 BC).
+Alexander the Great is said to have stopped at Pasni (called 'Cysa' in Arrian's treatise Indica) while unsuccessfully trying to rendezvous with his admiral, Nearchus, during a disastrous exodus via Makkuran after the Indian Campaign (325 BC).
 According to one theory, Admiral Nearchus' well-stocked fleet was supposed to have continuously provisioned Alexander's army as the latter marched West along the barren coast towards Persia.
 In the event, a major portion of Alexander's route through Makran (Bela-Averan-Hoshab-Turbat and then south to Pasni-Gwadar) turned out to be much further inland than expected, apparently due to faulty knowledge of the terrain.

-An unexplored Harappan-era settlement known as Sokhta Koh is tucked away in the low hills, about 25 km north of Pasni.
+An unexplored Harappan-era settlement known as Sotkagén Koh is tucked away in the low hills, about 25 km north of Passini.
 It is conjectured that this was an ancient Harappan outpost which traded luxury wares with Mesopotamia and Persian Gulf settlements.

 The city of Pasni, along with Gwadar, were burned by the Portuguese in 1581, having had some violent encounters with the Kalmatis in the area.
 The city was attacked again, by Baloch rebels during the 1898 Baloch uprising; the city was looted, and the telegraph lines running to Gwadar severed.

+In 2005, parts of Pasni were flooded when the Shadi Kaur Dam burst following two weeks of heavy rainfall.
+In 2025 the government of Pakistan expressed interest in having investment from the United States in developing a mineral export terminal at Pasni.